View All Bills

 Official Legislative Site

-House Bill 148 is yet another attempt to encourage the State of Idaho to pay the private legal fees for Joyce Livestock Company and LU Ranching Company.
-The fees resulted from a lawsuit filed by the Owyhee Count ranchers against the federal government that wrapped up way back in 2007.
+House Bill 148 is yet another attempt to encourage the State of Idaho to pay the private legal fees for ranchers and their water fights.
+The Joyce Livestock Company and LU Ranching Company, two Owyhee County ranchers, have been seeking public funds to pay for their costs resulting from a lawsuit filed against the federal government that wrapped up way back in 2007.

 It’s a complicated case involving who gets to hold water rights when the United States government leases public lands for grazing.